Zyyxsth/AnimeGAN2-mindspore/readme.md

 # AnimeGANv2

-### This is a rewrite by our group for the 2022 Computer Vision Final Assignment of the School of Intelligent Engineering of Sun Yat-sen University。
+### This is a rewrite by our group for the 2022 Computer Vision Final Assignment of the School of Intelligent Engineering of Sun Yat-sen University。Mindspore's version of AnimeGAN2

 ### writer---zhangyuying tangshen qumu, enlong huangjing tianyun